 Restricting unhealthy HFSS products within meal deals also creates a level playing field for all businesses and would facilitate access to healthier meal deal options.
 It would also be logistically simpler for businesses.
-It's important to stress that the proposals in the consultation would not ban meal deals and they would still be able to be sold in Scotland - it is clear from the Partial Business and Regulatory Impact Assessment that a blanket approach to restricting meal deals is not supported by businesses.
-Rather, the proposals mean that businesses will be empowered to provide healthier products within meal deals, continue to benefit from the sale of meal deals, and could see an increase in sales of healthier products.
+It's important to stress that the proposals in the consultation would not ban meal deals.
+Rather the proposals mean that businesses will be empowered to provide healthier products within meal deals, continue to benefit from the sale of meal deals, and could see an increase in sales of healthier products.